FIRE Introduction

 FIRE is a fiscally sponsored project of the national journalism nonprofit Investigative Reporters and Editors (IRE).
 It raises its own funds and operates with complete editorial independence from its funding sources.
 FIRE has relied on support from the Ford Foundation, a grant from the Jonathan Logan Family Foundation, contributions from a community of generous individual donors; and grants from Craig Newmark Philanthropies for contract-related legal assistance.

-In addition to the legal assistance, FIRE offers a range of research assistance, reporting tools, and training services in collaboration with IRE.
-In a partnership with the Reporters Committee for Freedom of the Press, FIRE arranges access to non-contract-related legal services, including pre-publication legal review and open-records appeals.
+Since its founding, FIRE has offered a range of research assistance, reporting tools, and training services in collaboration with IRE.
+It began adding legal assistance in 2021.
+In a partnership with the Reporters Committee for Freedom of the Press, FIRE also arranges access to non-contract-related legal services, including pre-publication legal review and open-records appeals.

-Founded in 2007 as Project Word, FIRE has its roots in a national survey conducted by Project Word in 2015, Untold Stories, which provided an unprecedented needs assessment for the field and included solutions recommended by freelancers.
-It led to the creation of two programs for investigative freelancer journalists:
+Founded in 2007 as Project Word, FIRE has its roots in a national survey conducted by Project Word in 2015, Untold Stories, which provided an unprecedented needs assessment featuring solutions recommended by freelancers.
+It led to the creation of two programs for freelance investigative journalists:

 The FIRE Consultancy, for more bandwidth and early-stage help to begin developing stories.